Color space

 This is where it gets a little complicated.
 All color spaces have different sizes and shapes.

-We take an image in the camera's color space and transfer it into our working color space (more on that below) processes it while we view it in our screen color space, emails it to someone someone else's screen color space or prints it in our printer color space on a paper that has its own color space or another paper that has yet another color space, or a third…
+We take an image in the camera's color space and transfer it into our working color space (more on that below) process it while we view it in our screen color space, email it to someone else's screen color space or print it, i.e. send it to a color space defined by a combination of printer, inkset, paper and driver settings.
+For this to work,we need to have control over the color management all the way from the camera to the finished printout.

 Working color space